 Vertical Hanging Exercise

 Move down to the mat and do this exercise from your knees.
-Go through a push up movement, straighten out, then add a little bit of a rounding movement.
-Do not collapse your head and round your chest.
+Go through a push-up movement, straighten out, then add a little bit of a rounding movement.
+Do not collapse your head and around your chest.
 We simply want the shoulders blades to move apart, pushing the arms a little further apart and really working on the muscles called serratus anterior.
 Start off doing the exercise from your knees and then you can progress up to your toes.
-Do one set of 5 repetitions in a smooth controlled movement, and hold for one or two seconds at the end.
+Do one set of 5 repetitions in a smooth controlled movement, and hold for one or two seconds in the end.